netxmace/Hacktoberfest-2020/README.md

 So...in simple words, in language of normal humans...We were talking about how you can contribute! 👇🏻

-## How to contribute ?
+### How to contribute ?

 #### 1.MAKE SURE YOU'RE IN!

 Step 1: Login to your GitHub account and register for Hacktoberfest. [ Don't have one?
-It's time you make it...Run 🏃🏻‍♂️ ]
+It's time you make it..Run 🏃🏻‍♂️ ]

 Step 2: Pick any repository of your choice [ Public ones and yeah we've some set for you!😉 ].